dirtsimple/php-server/README.md

 * `NGINX_IPV6=true`
 * `STATIC_EXPIRES=5d`
 * `VIRTUALBOX_DEV=true` (not really needed unless you're actually using virtualbox)
-* `NGINX_READABLE=.` and `NGINX_WRITABLE=.`, to make the entire codebase readable and writable by nginx+php
+* `NGINX_READABLE=.` and `NGINX_WRITABLE=.`, to make the entire codebase readable and writable by nginx+php (which is much less secure)
 * `NGINX_WORKERS=auto`
 * `PHP_LOG_ERRORS=false`

 The following features of `richarvey/nginx-php-fpm` are not directly supported by this image, and must be configured in a different way:

 * `APPLICATION_ENV=development` -- set `COMPOSER_OPTIONS` to an empty string instead to disable the `--no-dev` flag
-* `SKIP_CHOWN` -- this image doesn't chown the code tree by default, but it *does* chgrp the code tree to the nginx user and set everything group readable, unless you explicitly set a different `NGINX_READABLE` value.
+* `SKIP_CHOWN` -- this image doesn't chown the code tree except when doing a git checkout.
+But it *does* chgrp the code tree to the nginx user and set everything group readable by default, unless you explicitly set a different `NGINX_READABLE` value.
 So the equivalent to `SKIP_CHOWN` would be to explicitly set `NGINX_READABLE` to empty, and not set values for any of the other permission variables (described under [File Permissions](#file-permissions) below).
 * `PHP_ERRORS_STDERR` -- this image always directs the PHP error log to stderr, and logs errors by default.
 To disable error output, set `PHP_LOG_ERRORS=false`.

 #### PHP Front Controllers and `PATH_INFO`